-Deciding to start homeschooling can be scary, and exciting, and overwhelming, and the list of emotions goes on and on.
+Deciding to start homeschooling can be scary, exciting, and overwhelming, and the list of emotions goes on and on.
 I have some homeschool tips for beginners to help you out on your incredible journey.
 I have three main takeaways for you today as you get ready to begin homeschooling.
-Tips for Moms.
-Tips the First Year.
-Organization Tips.

 Homeschool Tips for Beginners

-Take a deep breathe, grab a cup of tea and some books to read.
+Take a deep breath, grab a cup of tea, and some books to read.

 Homeschool Books I Recommend for Beginning to Homeschool